lenovo/powershell-redfish-lenovo/README.md

 * Use command options to specify target BMC connection information `get_power_state -ip 10.10.10.10 -username USERID -password PASSW0RD`

-* Use can use a configuration file to store common parameters for the Lenovo PowerShell Redfish Scripts, such as the BMC IP address, user name, password.
+* Use can use a configuration file to store common parameters for the Lenovo PowerShell Redfish Scripts, such as the BMC IP address, user name, and password.
 Default configuration file is config.ini, which is located in same folder with the scripts.
 You can create your own configuration file and specify it using the "--config" option.
 The scripts will load config.ini automatically if no configuration file is specified in command line.

 Contributing
 ----------